ghisch/Solar-Router-for-ESPHome/docs/power_meter_proxy_client.md

 ```

 This integration is activated/deactivated with a global variable `power_meter_activated`.
 This `globals` is provided by the [solar router engine](engine.md) package.

+!!! warning "Network dependency"
+    This power meter require the network to gather information about energy exchanged with the grid.